jerekapyaho/ucdump/README.md

 Unicode character dump for UTF-8 encoded files.

+## Rust version

+A Rust version of the original utility.

 ## Python version

 The original utility, described in [Unicode character dump in Python](https://coniferproductions.com/posts/2012/12/17/unicode-character-dump-in-python/).